vjenacka/MyLibrary/README.md

-Fullstack app with Node, Express, MongoDB and ejs templating engine.
+MVC app with Node, Express, MongoDB and ejs templating engine.